 What to Serve With Smoked Turkey

-Serving this smoked turkey with a good set of side dishes really makes the dish come through and satisfy your guests!
+Serving this smoked turkey with good side dishes makes a great holiday table.

 Some side dishes you may choose to serve with your smoked turkey;